Skip to main content

 6.1.1 Inform Faculty and Staff

 a.
-For both the annual evaluation and the three-year review, the Provost informs the faculty and the staff of the college about the Dean’s evaluation, the evaluation framework and process to be used, and clarifies the Dean’s duties and responsibilities for the evaluation.
+For both the annual evaluation and the three (3)-year review, the Provost will inform the faculty and staff of the college/school about the Dean’s evaluation, the evaluation framework and process to be used, and clarify the Dean’s duties and responsibilities for the evaluation.

 b.
-The Provost seeks advice about any college-specific issues that are relevant to the evaluation of the Dean.
+The Provost will seek advice about any college/school-specific issues relevant to the Dean’s evaluation.

 6.1.2 Convene the Review Committee

-For the three-year review, the Provost or designee convenes the committee for the initial meeting to present the committee with its charge, discusses the review process and expected timeline, provides information regarding materials, responds to questions from the committee and informs the committee of relevant university policies.
+For the three (3)-year review, the Provost or designee convenes the committee for the initial meeting to present the committee with its charge, discusses the review process and expected timeline, provides information regarding materials, responds to questions from the committee, and informs the committee of relevant university policies.

 6.1.3 Meet with the Committee at the End of the Review Process